 What is a CloudBC Contract Framework?

-CFAs will be rolled out initially for qualifying IaaS and PaaS providers through the Invitation to Establish Eligibility to Submit Offers (ITSO) procurement process.
 For more information about the CFA or ITSO, including definitions of terms, please refer to the related procurement documentation available on BC Bid, issued by the Province Ministry of Technology, Innovation and Citizens’ Services under number ON-002797.
 This documentation includes the CloudBC Contract Framework template.

 The current priority is establishing frameworks for IaaS and PaaS.
-Demand surveys and input from vendors will inform any future plans to expand the scope of the Marketplace beyond IaaS & PaaS.
+Demand survey information from participating organizations and input from vendors will inform any future plans to expand the scope of the Marketplace beyond IaaS & PaaS.

 How do I as a supplier engage with CloudBC outside of procurement processes?

 If your organization has suggestions to help encourage adoption of cloud services in the BC public sector, we welcome your input and encourage you to contact us at firstname.lastname@example.org.

 What organizations can buy off the CloudBC Contract Frameworks?

 Customers that are eligible to use the CloudBC Marketplace (i.e. Eligible Customers) include the CloudBC Entities (also referred to throughout this website as “participating organizations”) as well as BC public sector organizations that have signed an Access Agreement with the Province to use the Marketplace.
 Please see the list of Eligible Customers.

 Please contact us at email@example.com if your organization is interested in signing an Access Agreement.